Understanding Interpersonal Neurobiology

 Dr. Marks-Tarlow embodies the balance of life between play, imagination and creativity through her dance, art and yoga.
 Her creativity also has been expressed musically, through writing opera librettos with Juilliard teacher and composer Jonathan Dawe.
 Her first opera, “Cracked Orlando”, premiered in New York City in 2010 with a ballet.
 Her second opera, “Oroborium” is scheduled to premiere at Lincoln Center in April, 2018.
 For more information visit her website at http://markstarlow.comPurchase CE Certificate

-Continuing Education Units are available.
+Continuing Education Units are available for on-site workshops.
 A CE certificate is issued for a $20 charge.
 Instructions for purchasing CE certificates will be emailed once registration is completed and certificates are issued after the workshop is completed.

 Psychologists: The Insight Center is approved by the American Psychological Association to sponsor continuing education for psychologists.
 The Insight Center maintains responsibility for this program and its content.
 This course is provides 6 CE units.

 MFTs / LCSWs / LPCCs: The California Board of Behavioral Sciences accepts APA CEs.
 This course provides 6 CE units.

 Nurses: The Insight Center, Provider Number 14914, is an approved provider by the California Board of Registered Nursing.
 This course provides 6 CE units.